seanreed1111/sql-recipes/recipes.md

 You want to use the output of a complex query involving aggregates and grouping as source data for another query.

 Solution
-Oracle allows any query to be used as a subquery or inline view, including those containing aggregates and grouping functions.
+SQL allows any query to be used as a subquery or inline view, including those containing aggregates and grouping functions.
 This is especially useful WHERE you’d like to specify group-level criteria compared against data FROM other tables or queries, and don’t have a ready-made view available.
 For our recipe, we’ll use an average salary calculation with rollups across department, job, and start year, as shown in this SELECT statement.
 SELECT * FROM (
 SELECT department_id as "dept", job_id as "job", to_char(hire_date,'YYYY') as "Start_Year", AVG(salary) as "avsal"